cfengine/documentation/reference/promise-types/files.markdown

                     keep
 ```

-**Synopsis**: Menu option policy for dealing with symbolic links to
+**Description**: Menu option policy for dealing with symbolic links to
 directories during deletion

 **Example**: